AntaresMugisho/PyBladeDocs/docs/2-who-should-use-pyblade.md

    projects with a modern component-driven model similar to frontend frameworks, allowing you to create modular, self-contained UI pieces that reduce server rendering needs.

 4. **Multi-Framework Projects**: Since PyBlade’s design is framework-agnostic, it’s well-suited for applications that may span multiple Python web frameworks.
-Current support includes Django and Flask, with a straightforward setup process and the potential for further compatibility in the future.
+Current support includes only Django with a straightforward setup process and the potential for further compatibility in the future.

 ## Simple Demo

 To get a quick glimpse of PyBlade’s capabilities, here’s an example template:

-**Template File (`example.pyblade`):**
+**Template File (`example.html`):**

 ```html